LiUSemWeb/HeFQUIN-DMKG2023-Experiments/README.md

 ```
 kobectl apply federator-hefquin/hefquin-card-greedy.yaml
 ```
-For example, hefquin-mincost-greedy.yaml invokes a docker [image]((https://hub.docker.com/r/chengsijin817/hefquin-mincost-greedy)) of HeFQUIN engine, which implements cost-based greedy algorithm applied.
+For example, hefquin-mincost-greedy.yaml invokes a [docker image](https://hub.docker.com/r/chengsijin817/hefquin-mincost-greedy) of HeFQUIN engine, which implements cost-based greedy algorithm applied.

-To integrate the HeFQUIN engine with the KOBE system, use the following Docker images: `chengsijin817/hefquin-init` and `chengsijin817/hefquin-init-all`.
+To integrate the HeFQUIN engine with the KOBE system, use the following Docker images: '[chengsijin817/hefquin-init](https://hub.docker.com/r/chengsijin817/hefquin-init)' and '[chengsijin817/hefquin-init-all](https://hub.docker.com/r/chengsijin817/hefquin-init-all)'.
 The source code for these images can be found in the repository directory.
 To rebuild these images after updates:
 ```bash
 cd federator-hefquin/hefquin-init
 docker build --no-cache -t chengsijin817/hefquin-init .